CSB5/OncoIMPACT/README.md

 Change Log
 ----------
 v0.9.2:
 - NEW: Option in configuration file to run oncoIMPACT in test mode which performs the simulation with fewer iterations and fixed seed.
-In this mode, oncoIMPACT will complete in less than 2 hours on a single thread.
+In this mode, oncoIMPACT should complete in less than 2 hours using a single thread.
 - NEW: Sanity checks to ensure validity of parameters provided by user
 - FIX: Improved disk space utilization
 - FIX: Improved compatibility with Mac OS.